 It is often said that dogs are the only animal capable of love, usually by people who have been snubbed by an overly snooty cat.
 However, time and time again, dogs have shown throughout history that they can not only show love, but the cold hard determination and bravery we’d come to expect from hardened soldiers.
 Sit and stay to read about the top 10 most courageous and brave dogs.

-Laika holds both the most inspirational and most depressing titles on this list: the first animal in orbit and also the first animal to die while doing so.
+Laika holds both the most inspirational and most depressing titles on this list: the first animal in orbit

 A stray originally named Kudryavka, Laika proved that living organisms were capable of surviving the launch process and subsequent orbit and weightlessness.
 Laika only places tenth because her bravery wasn’t her own choice; Laika’s survival was never expected and the true nature of her death was covered up for years.